 • URL: https://gestapratique.fr/

-• Objective: To answer common questions about the daily life of a pregnant woman
+• Objective: To answer common questions about the daily life of a pregnant patient

 • Pros: advice on daily life, practical guides for patients available for download

-• A seal of quality: The site has been tested by 30 general practitioners.
-83% of them find the site useful.
+• A Seal of Quality: The site was tested by 30 general practitioners.
+83% of them found the site useful.
 Regular updates are planned.

 • Poster: Download